-We knew employing amazing people to help us out would be key, and we set about getting a great team together which we now call the Tiki Whanau (family).
+We knew employing amazing people to help us out would be key, and we set about getting a great team together which we now call the Tiki Whanau (Family).

-We are an indigenous NZ wine producer that is committed to sustainable winegrowing.
+As a company we are an indigenous NZ Māori wine producer that is committed to sustainable winegrowing.
 We care for our vines under the guiding Maori principles of Kaitiakitanga: guardianship, protection and preservation of the earth.

-The TIKI is a hand carved Maori treasure which, when gifted, bestows good fortune and love on others.
-We craft our wines with the same spirit in mind.
+As well as Tiki honouring Royce’s great great grandfather, the name also represents a hand carved Māori treasure which, when gifted bestows good fortune and love on others.
+We craft our wines with this same spirit in mind.
 Tiki started from very humble beginnings and we certainly have never forgotten how lucky we are to do what we do in such a beautiful place.
-That sense of adventure and feeling of freedom that we get from living in New Zealand, have never left us and is at the very heart of Tiki and the bespoke wines that we produce.
+That sense of adventure and feeling of freedom that we get from living in New Zealand has never left us and is at the very heart of Tiki and the bespoke wines that we produce.